harper-rhett/harp-engine/README.md

 # HarpEngine
 Harp Engine is a (currently) 2D C# game development framework built on the [Raylib Graphics Library](https://www.raylib.com/).
 It is outfitted with tools designed to make prototyping simple, projects scalable, and scope-creep manageable.

 Currently there is only support for x64 systems, but that will change.
-Raylib executables for other runtimes just need to be added to the project.
+Raylib executables for other runtimes just need to be added to the project (so far as I understand).

 ## Resources
 - [NuGet Package](https://www.nuget.org/packages/HarpEngine)